Middle Passage: Treatment of enslaved people and resistance

-Treatment of the enslaved individuals was horrific due to the captured African men and women being considered less than human; to slavers, they were "cargo", or "goods", and treated as such.
-Women with children were not as desirable for enslavement for they took up too much space, and toddlers were not wanted because of everyday maintenance.
+Treatment of the enslaved individuals was horrific since the captured African men and women were considered less than human; to slavers, they were "cargo", or "goods", and treated as such.
+Women with children were not as desirable for enslavement because they took up too much space, and toddlers were not wanted because of everyday maintenance.

-The enslaved were kept fed and supplied with drink as healthy slaves were more valuable, if resources ran low on the long, unpredictable voyages, the crew received preferential treatment.
-Punishment of the enslaved and torture was very common, as on the voyage the crew had to turn independent people into obedient enslaved.
-Mortality was high; those with strong bodies survived.
+The enslaved were kept fed and supplied with drink as healthy slaves were more valuable.
+Enslaved Africans who refused to eat had their mouths forced open with an oral speculum or were burned with hot coals.
+Punishment and torture of the enslaved was very common, as on the voyage the crew sought to make those who were enslaved obedient Mortality was high; those with strong bodies survived.
 Young women and girls were raped by the crew.
-The mortality rates considerably higher in Africa itself during the process of capturing and transporting the enslaved people to the coast.
+The mortality rates were considerably higher in Africa during the process of capturing and transporting the enslaved people to the coast.
 Many women suffered at the hands of crew members through sexual violence and the responsibility of caregiving for sick captives.
 Women would even give birth during the voyage, without assistance or medical care.
-Needless to say, most newborns did not survive.
+Most newborns did not survive.

-The worst punishments were for rebelling; in one instance a captain punished a failed rebellion by killing one involved enslaved man immediately, and forcing two other slaves to eat his heart and liver.
+The worst punishments were for rebelling; in one instance a captain punished a failed rebellion by killing one involved enslaved man immediately and forcing two other slaves to eat his heart and liver.

-As a way to counteract disease and suicide attempts, the crew would force the enslaved onto the deck of the ship for exercise, usually resulting in beatings because the enslaved would be unwilling to dance for them or interact.
-These beatings would often be severe and could result in the enslaved dying or becoming more susceptible to diseases.
+As a way to counteract disease and maintain the health of their "cargo," the crew would force the enslaved onto the deck of the ship to dance, usually resulting in beatings because the enslaved would be unwilling to dance for them or interact.
+These beatings would often be severe and could result in enslaved Africans dying or becoming more susceptible to diseases.